CBD vs THC: Understanding the Key Differences

 Numerous myths surround CBD and THC, often fueled by misinformation or outdated perceptions of cannabis.
 One common myth is that all cannabis products cause a high.
 In reality, only THC is responsible for psychoactive effects, whereas CBD does not impair cognitive functions.

-Another misconception is that CBD is superior to THC or vice versa.
+Another misconception is that Cannabidiol is superior to Tetrahydrocannabinol or vice versa.
 The truth is, both have their unique advantages depending on the context.
 CBD’s non-psychoactive properties make it suitable for daily use, while THC’s strong effects are beneficial for specific medical conditions requiring potent treatment methods.

 Methods of Consumption